Camp Cherry Valley: Overview

 Camp Cherry Valley has operated as a Boy Scout camp since the 1920s, but other groups use it as well.
 CIMI, the Catalina Island Marine Institute, runs a program from September through November, taking a winter break then recommencing February through May.
-The CIMI program caters to youth groups other than boy scouts.
+The CIMI program caters to youth groups other than Boy Scouts.
 Being right on the Pacific Ocean, the camp allows superb snorkeling and scuba diving.
 During the summer the calm waters stay around seventy degrees Fahrenheit.
 Scouts sleep in two-person canvas tents set on wooden platforms located up the canyon under the cherry trees.

 To reach the camp, Scouts take a two-hour chartered ferry across the channel, a 22-mile distance from San Pedro or Long Beach to Two Harbors and then hike 1.3 miles to the camp.
 The camp promotes itself to scouts with the Tribe of Torqua.
 The "Tribe" was instituted by Council Executive H. Benjamin "Skipper" Robinson as a special group of honor campers.

-As of 2024, Camp Cherry Valley has been decommissioned, as the Greater Los Angeles Area Council could not come to an agreement with the Catalina Island Conservancy to continue its lease.
+In 2024, Camp Cherry Valley was decommissioned, as the Greater Los Angeles Area Council could not come to an agreement with the Catalina Island Conservancy to continue its lease.
+In 2026, the camp reopened with a restoration project by Pacific Treasure Foundation.

 Program

-As of 2022, five main hikes were available for Scouts to take on Wednesday hike day:
+As of 2022, five main hikes are available for Scouts to take on Wednesday hike day: